lsyaseen/KTAB/README.md

 KTAB uses CMake for configuration; downloads and instructions can be obtained from [www.cmake.org](http://www.cmake.org).
 The basic procedure is to configure kutils with CMake, then build the library and examples with your favorite IDE.
 Then configure kmodel with CMake and build it.
 Detailed build instructions can be found in the subdirectories, starting with kutils' [README](KTAB/kutils/README.md).
 After building kutils, you can follow kmodel's [README](KTAB/kmodel/README.md).
 Following these instructions, under both Windows and Linux, it is not necessary to modify your PATH at any point of the installation.

-Example of how to build models outside the main library structure, as one would do for a custom model, are in the examples directories; see the README files for each.
+Example of how to build models outside the main library structure, as one would do for a custom model, are in the examples directories; see the overall [README](examples/README.md) and the README files for each.

+The code is compiled, linked, and tested with absolutely no modification, simultaneously on both Windows and Linux: there is one single body of cross-platform code, not  separate versions for each OS.
 Because no platform-specific code is allowed, porting to Mac or other platforms should be feasible.
 It was developed and tested on 64-bit Windows and Linux platforms, including the following:

 * Windows
   * Windows 7 Professional with Visual Studio 2010 Express,